Tube sound

 Tube sound (or valve sound) is the characteristic sound associated with a vacuum tube amplifier (valve amplifier in British English), a vacuum tube-based audio amplifier.
-At first, the concept of tube sound did not exist, because practically all electronic amplification of audio signals was done with vacuum tubes and other comparable methods were not known or used.
-After introduction of solid state amplifiers, tube sound appeared as the logical complement of transistor sound, which had some negative connotations due to crossover distortion in early transistor amplifiers.
-However, solid state amplifiers have been developed to be flawless and the sound is later regarded neutral compared to tube amplifiers.
-Thus the tube sound now means 'euphonic distortion.'
+The concept of tube sound did not exist at first, because all electronic amplification of audio signals used vacuum tubes, and other methods were unknown.
+After the introduction of solid state amplifiers, tube sound became the logical complement of transistor sound, which had some negative connotations due to crossover distortion in early transistor amplifiers.
+However, solid state amplifiers have developed to be practically flawless and the sound is regarded as neutral compared to tube amplifiers.
+Thus the tube sound means euphonic distortion.
 The audible significance of tube amplification on audio signals is a subject of continuing debate among audio enthusiasts.

-Many electric guitar, electric bass, and keyboard players in several genres also prefer the sound of tube instrument amplifiers or preamplifiers.
+Many electric guitar, electric bass, and keyboard players in several genres prefer the sound of tube instrument amplifiers or preamplifiers.
 Tube amplifiers are also preferred by some listeners for stereo systems.

 History

-Before the commercial introduction of transistors in the 1950s, electronic amplifiers used vacuum tubes (known in the United Kingdom as "valves").
+Before the commercial introduction of transistors in the 1950s, electronic amplifiers used vacuum tubes (known in the United Kingdom as valves).
 By the 1960s, solid state (transistorized) amplification had become more common because of its smaller size, lighter weight, lower heat production, and improved reliability.
 Tube amplifiers have retained a loyal following amongst some audiophiles and musicians.
 Some tube designs command very high prices, and tube amplifiers have been going through a revival since Chinese and Russian markets have opened to global trade—tube production never went out of vogue in these countries.
 Many transistor-based audio power amplifiers use MOSFET (metal–oxide–semiconductor field-effect transistor) devices in their power sections, because their distortion curve is more tube-like.